 The achievements of the Knowledge Hub FACCE MACSUR are numerous.
 They include: the creation of a forum for knowledge exchange across science disciplines, the adoption of good-practice examples from other scientific communities, structured description of models and comparisons of model performance, selection of regional case studies as showcases of integrated and inter-disciplinary modelling work, training of young scientists, development of European Representative Agricultural Pathways as input to global scenario exercises, development of a data classification and rating tool for exploration of existing data sets, advancement of knowledge in modelling of crop production, grassland production, price development, collaboration on new funded projects, more than hundred papers on methodological aspects of modelling food security published in peer-reviewed journals, and participation in international scientific conferences and workshops.

 FACCE-JPI is currently working on strengthening the input of science into policy advising and making.
 In this regard, it is intended to make use of the tremendous scientific work achieved under the Knowledge Hub MACSUR.

 The FACCE-JPI Knowledge Hub MACSUR developed a high quality partnership for advancing research and sharing knowledge on climate change impacts on European agriculture.
-The MACSUR Science-Policy Knowledge Hub (MACSUR SciPol) is meant to be a follow-up exercise intended to put into service the expertise acquired with MACSUR to help the member countries to design strategically their responses to the climate change adaptation and mitigation challenges.
-This MACSUR SciPol will consist of a coordinated network of studies, each relevant at first for the involved countries, but also at broader level.
-This network is expected to start its work in the second half of 2020.
+The MACSUR Science-Policy Knowledge Forum (MACSUR SciPol) is a follow-up exercise intended to put into service the expertise acquired with MACSUR to help the member countries to design strategically their responses to the climate change adaptation and mitigation challenges.
+It has started in 2021.